 United States

 Stablecoin regulation in the United States is not very specific.
-There are hints of the SEC regulating the assets as securities, but this hasn’t been confirmed.
+There are hints that the SEC regulates assets as securities, but this hasn’t been confirmed.
 For example, the Binance stablecoin, BUSD, was shut down due to a lawsuit against Paxos from the SEC.

 The suit alleged that BUSD was a security.
 However, the court involved in the case determined that the offering of BUSD by Paxos did not constitute an investment contract and, therefore, is not a security.
 The judge also expressed that enforcement by litigation may lead to potential risks: